johnbumgarner/pyshark_usage_overview/README.md

 </p>

 <p align="justify">
-PyShark can operate in either LiveCapture or FileCapture modes.
+PyShark can operate in either <b>LiveCapture</b> or <b>FileCapture</b> modes.
 Both modes have methods that can be used to parse specific packet level attributes, which includes protocols and their associated ports.
 </p>

 <p align="justify">